bisteinoff/db-robotstxt/readme.txt

 Stable tag: trunk
 License: GPL2

-DB Robots.txt automatically creates a virtual file robots.txt including special rules for Yandex.
+DB Robots.txt automatically creates a virtual file robots.txt including special rules for Google and Yandex.
+You can also add custom rules for Google, Yandex and any other robots or disable Yandex if you don't need it for search engines optimisation.

 == Description ==

 DB Robots.txt is an easy (i.e. automated) solution to creating and managing a robots.txt file for your site.
 It is easy to create a robots.txt without FTP access.

-If the plugin detects an existing XML sitemap file it will be included into robots.txt file.
+If the plugin detects one or several Sitemap XML files it will include them into robots.txt file.

-It automatically includes the host-rule for Yandex.

 == Installation ==